 Asset allocation is the collection of investments that you own - and it is distinctly yours.
 It is a personalized plan designed to meet your individual goals.

 Using the Power of Asset Allocation to Meet Your Goals

-An easy analogy to help understand asset allocation is to think of a recipe.
-Each ingredient is part of the whole recipe and when combined together, they create just the right mixture.
-If you left one ingredient out, the end result wouldn't taste as good.
+An easy analogy to help you understand asset allocation is to think of a recipe.
+Each ingredient is part of a whole and when combined together, they create just the right mixture.
+If you leave one ingredient out, the end result won't taste quite right.

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
-Download a prospectus, or summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.
+Download a prospectus, or summary prospectus, if available, that contains this and other information about a mutual fund, and read it carefully before investing.